vmalloc/pytoggle/README.md

 ## Step 3: Specifying your configuration

-`pytoggle` works best served with `pythonbrew`.
+`pytoggle` works best served with `pythonz`.
 Let's say your project resides in `~/projects/proj1`.
 You can install a version of python to act as your default, and create a virtualenv for your project:

-    $ pythonbrew switch 2.7
-    $ pythonbrew venv create proj1_venv
+    $ ~/.pythonz/pythons/CPython-2.7.5/bin/virtualenv proj1_venv

-The above will normally create a virtualenv under `~/.pythonbrew/venvs/Python-2.7/proj1_venv/`.
+The above will normally create a virtualenv under `proj1_venv/`.
 Now edit a file named `.pytoggle.cfg` and put it anywhere above your project directory (for instance, in `~/projects/proj1`, or `~/projects/`):

     [bin_dir]
-    path = ~/.pythonbrew/venvs/Python-2.7/proj1_venv/bin
+    path = /path/to/proj1_venv/bin

 That's it!
 Now when you run python from within the `proj1` dir, you'll get the "right" python for you: